Wedding Party

 Financial Planning and Budgeting

-Despite the shift toward independent couples, parents still contribute an average of 51–52% of the total wedding budget.
+Despite the shift toward independent couples, parents still contribute a substantial share—often around half—of the total wedding budget.
 If you are contributing financially, your first duty is to be transparent about what that amount is.
 Use a Wedding Budget Calculator to help the couple see how your contribution fits into their overall goals.

 Guest List Management